Vuk Kosača

-Vuk (Вук; 1317–1359), sometimes also called Hran in sources, was the 14th century magnate and a powerful nobleman, who was in service to the Serbian king Stefan Dušan (r.
+Vuk (Вук; 1317–1359), sometimes also called Hran in sources, was a 14th century magnate and a powerful nobleman in service to the Serbian king Stefan Dušan (r.
 1331–55).
 Vuk is considered to be a progenitor of Bosnian noble family, the Kosačas, one of the most prominent during the 14th and 15th century Bosnia.
 He held a possessions in eastern Bosnia, in Podrinje.
 He was a long-term rival of the Rastislalićs, a nobility from the northeast Serbia.

 Life and career

 Ragusan chronicler Mavro Orbini (1563–1614), write that Vuk was born in 1317, as son of an unnamed knyaz from Rudine, in eastern Bosnia, in Podrinje on the left bank of the Upper Drina river, where his father held a possessions.
 Vuk is considered to be a progenitor of a Bosnian noble family, the Kosačas, which will become one of three most influential in the Banate and Kingdom of Bosnia during the 14th and 15th century.

 Vuk distinguished himself in the military service to the Serbian king, for which he was awarded land around Rudine, in eastern Bosnia (present-day Bosnia and Herzegovina).